 Bootcamp.
 That word alone doesn’t sound good.
-In fact, it makes me shutter.
-It makes me think of someone yelling in my face, cold rain, marching in mud, lots of body odor.
+In fact, it makes me shudder.
+It makes me think of someone yelling in my face, cold rain, marching in mud, and lots of body odor.
 But when you want something bad enough, like increasing sales and growing your business, you’ll do whatever it takes.

 I was stoked to get nominated for the program by one of the coolest guys in Boston, Evan Dileo.
 He’s our channel rep at Hubspot and he’s been instrumental in helping us along the way.
 But when I learned that Dan Tyre was running the show, I couldn’t wait to get started.

 Well, I forgot all that.
 The badass, Dan Tyre, helped reinvigorate that fire over 8 weeks of training.
-He’s an awesome coach, a sales machine and one hell of a nice guy.
+He’s an awesome coach, a sales machine, and one hell of a nice guy.

 The classes went something like this.